 Living a Nomadic Lifestyle

 A nomadic lifestyle may seem like heaven to some of us, but it may seem unrewarding and bitter for others.
 Just like everything else in life, being a nomad has some wonderful advantages, and a few substantial disadvantages.
 The rapid development of Technology is decreasing the number of ancient nomadic tribes who are settling down.
-On the other hand, more people to adapt this lifestyle as Digital Nomads who leverage technology to live a life of constant travel while working remotely.
+On the other hand, more people are becoming modern nomads by adapting the Digital Nomad lifestyle which allows them to sustain a life of constant travel while working remotely.

 - A nomad constantly changes locations, switching from one place to another.
 Most nomads have some kind of place that they can call home, which is usually where their family or childhood friends are located, but they wouldn’t spend more than a few months a year there.
 Nor would they settle down in a new home, they just keep on changing a place, never feeling really at home, change is home.
 This actually might be tough since everybody needs some stability and a private comfort zone from time to time.
 Being a nomad, you never really have a feeling of a real home – something you’ve been upgrading, decorating, and designing.
 It always belongs to someone else (i.e. a hostel, short rental, a friend’s place) and is always temporary.